• Skip to primary navigation

 This is a straightforward variation of the classic granny stitch.
 All you have to do is alternate between a row of simple moss stitch and a row of three double-crochet cluster stitches.

-This stitch pattern allows for plenty of color variation to create a brightly-colored baby blanket in no time.
+What I love about this stitch pattern it that it allows for plenty of color variation to create a vibrant baby blanket in no time.
 Try using self-striping yarn to eliminate the need to weave in lots of ends.

 Get the Pattern